 - Talk about the behaviour: Talking about the behaviour in this way and collaborating with the child to come up with a plan can help take away some of the shame and secrecy of the behaviour for the child.

 - Identify and acknowledge inappropriate behaviour: If you see them engaging in problematic or inappropriate behaviours, let the child know that their behaviour is not appropriate and tell them why.
 For example, telling the child gently but firmly that it is not ok for them to touch their friend’s private parts, and explain that this may be making their friend feel bad.

-- Identify alternative way to express feelings: Help the child identify another way to express their feelings.
+- Identify an alternative way to express feelings: Help the child identify another way to express their feelings.
 For example, cuddling a toy, drawing/colouring, kicking a ball outside, etc.

-- Positive praise: It can be helpful to acknowledge and praise the child when they are not engaging in the problematic or inappropriate behaviours.
+- Give positive praise: It can be helpful to acknowledge and praise the child when they are not engaging in the problematic or inappropriate behaviours.
 Also, asking the child how they managed not to do the behaviour for a period of time may assist in helping the child recognise what they could do in the future.